 Pros and cons

-The biggest advantage of GAF shingles is that they can suit any budget, aesthetic taste and architectural home style.
-Because GAF is the largest and oldest roofing manufacturer in the US, you can trust the quality of their products.
+The biggest advantage of GAF products is that they can suit any budget, aesthetic taste and architectural home style.
+Because GAF is the largest and oldest roofing manufacturer in the US, you can trust the quality of their roofing materials.

-However, like any other roofing material, these shingles have their own flaws and disadvantages.
+However, like any other roof, these shingles have their own flaws and disadvantages.

 One of the biggest is that the shingles have an up-word bent when you install them.
 This makes them susceptible to blow off if there is a strong wind.
 This is NOT a manufacturing defect; its how the shingles are designed.
 GAF explains this in their technical installation manual and suggests that they will settle down within 4-6 weeks.
 Sunshine also really helps in this settling process.